1982 Lebanon War: Lebanese, Palestinian, and Syrian casualties

 In early September 1982, the independent Beirut newspaper An Nahar published an estimate of deaths from hospital and police records covering the period from 6 June to 31 August 1982.
 It claimed that 17,285 people were killed: 5,515 people, both military and civilian, in the Beirut area; and 2,513 civilians, as well as 9,797 military forces, including PLO and Syrians, outside of the Beirut area.

-The Lebanese authorities gave a figure of 19,085 killed and 30,000 wounded with combatants accounting for 57% of the dead and civilians 43% in 1982.
+The Lebanese authorities gave a figure of 19,085 killed and 30,000 wounded; in Beirut alone 6,775 died, 84% of them civilians.
+In southern Lebanon, around 20% of those dead were civilians.
 They do not include the estimated 800–3,500 killed in the Sabra and Shatila massacre.

 Richard Gabriel estimated that roughly 2,400 PLO fighters were killed during the war, of whom about 1,400 were killed throughout southern Lebanon and another 1,000 killed during the Siege of Beirut.
 Gabriel also estimated that between 5,000 and 8,000 civilians died during the war.
 Some later estimates have put the total figure at 18–19,000 killed and more than 30,000 wounded, most of them civilians.
 80% of villages in South Lebanon were damaged, with some completely destroyed.
 The Israeli government maintained that about 1,000 Palestinian fighters and 800 Lebanese civilians died during the invasion, excluding the siege of Beirut.
 Anthony Tucker-Jones estimated that about 1,500 PLO fighters were killed.
 Kenneth Pollack estimated that 1,200 Syrian soldiers were killed and about 3,000 wounded during the war.